Stakecraft/Koii-mission-control/INSTRUCTIONS.md

 To manually install the prerequisites please follow this [guide](./docs/prereq-manual.md).

-## Install and configure the Solana Monitoring Tool
+## Install and configure the Koii Monitoring Tool

 There are two ways of installing the tool:-